Search 1,000+ pages, voyages, ports, guides, and comparisons.

 Is this a good price?
 Here's how I track it.

 I pull every Explora voyage's price every day and keep the record.
 That lets me tell you two things most cruise sites won't: whether a fare is good for its kind of voyage, and whether it's moved since I started watching it.
-Think of it as a Google-Flights-style read for luxury cruising.
+Over time that becomes a Google-Flights-style read for luxury cruising; the good-price verdict already works today, and the price-history view sharpens as the record grows.

-- Good price Among the more affordable sailings of its region and length.
+• Good price Priced below comparable Explora sailings of the same region and length.

-This compares each voyage against its true peers, other sailings in the same region and of a similar length, rather than against the whole fleet.
+Good price compares each voyage against its true peers, other sailings in the same region and of a similar length, rather than against the whole fleet.
 A 7-night Mediterranean sailing is judged against other 7-night Mediterranean sailings, not against a 3-week Grand Journey.
-When a tracked price drops, the badge picks up a small "down" chip too.
+Tracked low and holding steady come from this sailing's own daily price record, so one chip tells you both how the fare sits against its peers and how it has moved over time.

 What the tracking can and can't tell you yet